America’s Medical Media

 But in this sea change, some time-tested elements persevere.
 Chiefly, narrative structures and settings with undeniable appeal.
 Consider the police procedurals that emerge each year.
 Give or take a psychic or sidekick, an underlying formula prevails: After a few red herrings, the bad guy comes clean under deft interrogation, and resolution is never more than an hour away.

 Regarding TV material, there’s only one workplace that can hold a candle to police work – that of the medical profession.
-At Bay Alarm Medical, we work to ensure that our customers have access to help in the moments they need it most, so we naturally understand America’s interest in medical TV shows.
+At Bay Alarm Medical, as committed as we are to medical alert systems, we work to ensure that our customers have access to help in the moments they need it most, so we naturally understand America’s interest in medical TV shows.
 We all expect doctors to deliver results in high-pressure situations, so we’re automatically drawn to the reality behind their scrubs and stethoscopes.

 In this project, we wanted to explore examples of the time-honored genre of medical TV.
 How do people really respond to each of these well-loved medical series?
 Which have the most loyal audiences in our media-hungry culture?